tym1116/rpcs3-android/README.md

 Fork of the official RPCS3 Android port.
 Right now the project is in a very early stage.
 At this moment I just wanna see if it works.
 Any PRs are welcome.

+> [!WARNING]
+> Most of the code that I (Alexoqool) add was written in the 2024 Q3/Q4, so it might be unclear or messy and most likely will be rewritten in future.

 # TODO

 - [ ] Fix crash on startup (native-lib.cpp)